hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/changelog/6_10_0/upgrade.md

-### Major Database Change - Zero Downtime
+### Major Database Change

-This release makes performance changes to the database definition in a way that is incompatible with releases before 2023.02.
+This release makes performance changes to the database definition in a way that is incompatible with releases before 6.4.
-Attempting to run version 2022.11 or older simultaneosly as 2023.11 may experience errors when saving new resources.
+Attempting to run version 6.2 or older simultaneously with this release may experience errors when saving new resources.
-If you wish to upgrade with zero-downtime, you must first upgrade to 2023.02, 2023.05, or 2023.08 before upgrading to 2023.11 using the procedure described in the [upgrade documentation](../../installation/upgrading.html#upgrading-a-cluster-of-servers-with-zero-downtime).
-If you are running an offline upgrade, you can upgrade from any prior version.
-On large systems, the database migration may take substantial time.

 ### Change Tracking and Subscriptions
 This release introduces significant a change to the mechanism performing submission of resource modification events